Soraka Build Guide by SwelteringMuffin

 Ionian Boots of Lucidity

 We opt for these two items because Soraka scales very well with cooldown reduction.
 These items are cheap but very effective.
 They provide great MP regen and HP sustain due to the AP, early game and even better mid to late game.
-On top of that your gold generation will be better, you reduce your Summoner Spells cooldown for more epic plays and your movement speed will help your positioning by alot, especially with the burst of movement speed you get when you proc Tribute after you completed the quest.
+On top of that your gold generation will be better, you reduce your Summoner Spells cooldown for more epic plays and your movement speed will help your positioning by alot.
 Ofcourse you'll also have four wards to get vision of dark places.
 Having knowledge of where enemies hide gives you safety and the possibility of surprising the enemy champion with your team.

 Athene's Unholy Grail